Joining Financial Dispute Resolution Service

 Yes.
 Financial Dispute Resolution Service requires three months’ written notice of a scheme member's intention to leave the scheme.

-When is a complaint at deadlock?
+When is a complaint considered unresolved?

 The simplest definition is that a scheme member has received a complaint, has made all reasonable attempts to resolve the situation, but the consumer is not satisfied with the outcome.
-Financial Dispute Resolution Service will consider a complaint to be at deadlock if the customer has not had any contact from their financial service provider in response to their complaint, or if a complaint is not resolved within two months of it first being made.
+Financial Dispute Resolution Service will consider a complaint to be unresolved if the customer has not had any contact from their financial service provider in response to their complaint, or if a complaint is not resolved within two months of it first being made.

 Can a scheme member claim legal fees or reimbursement of other losses if the complaint is unsuccessful?